-Students completing the 200 hour course will study both Core Part 1 and Core Part 2 and a minimum of six options.
+Students completing the 200 hour course will study both Core and Option Units as above.

 Students will learn to research a range of work related issues, for example employment trends and participation rates.
 Students will learn to communicate using a range of techniques targeting specific audiences, for example employers.
 Students will learn employability skills, which include communication skills, teamwork, ICTs, and problem solving.
 Students will learn enterprise skills including taking the initiative in workplace contexts.
 Students will learn t o plan and manage their own pathways including the range of life transitions.